EridianAlpha/hardhat-example-fundme/README.md

 # Hardhat - Example - FundMe

-This repo is a template for starting a new Hardhat project.
+This repo is forked from the template HardHat example project.
 <br/>
 <br/>